hellojavaer/ddal/README.md

 ## Extensions in the version 1.0.0.M2

-- provide a more simple way to configure route rule
+- provide a simpler way to configure route rule

 ```
 SpelShardRouteRule rule = new SpelShardRouteRule();